OSHW/HackerBot/README.md

 You can use up to three extruders and extra tools

-We used good quality components and we designed it to be easily* modified
+We used quality components and has been designed to be easily* modified

 The HackerBot is an open source 3D Printer under CC-SA-BY license.